Register a Company

 Setting up Costs

-Forming a PLC is not expensive, usually a small sum compared with the total investment required to establish a new business, and the prestige you get will outweigh the cost.
+Starting a company as a PLC is not expensive, usually a small sum compared with the total investment required to establish a new business, and the prestige you get will outweigh the cost.

 PLCs must have their trading results Audited by a Registered Auditor for example, a Chartered or Certified Accountant.
 They must File their Annual Accounts with Companies House so that the public has access to them.
 This is how suppliers check up on a Company before opening a line of credit.
 PLC status gives suppliers and customers greater confidence.